-A few years after moving to Brentwood there was news of a new shopping centre opening which was being hailed as one of the largest in Europe.
+In 1999 there was news of a new shopping centre opening which was being hailed as one of the largest in Europe.
 It was to be opening in Dartford, Kent and called Bluewater.
-The centre was looking for luxury and unique stores so Crafty Arts put in an offer not expecting to get very far, but to their surprise Bluewater loved their store and its concept and had previously visited the Lakeside Premises.
-The offer was accepted!
-Crafty Arts moved from their Pavilion stall and opened its largest store to date!
+The centre was looking for luxury and unique stores so Crafty Arts put in an offer not expecting to get very far, but to their surprise Bluewater loved their store and its concept and had previously visited the Lakeside premises.
+The offer was accepted and Crafty Arts moved from their Pavilion stall in Lakeside and opened its largest store to date in Bluewater.

-While all this was happening, in the background the owners son had grown up and become a proficient website designer.
-He started the website in 2000 from home on the weekends and due to the sites quick success, in 2007 he left his job and moved to the Brentwood stores office full time.
+While all this was happening, in the background, Nik & Lorraine’s son Jay had grown up and become a proficient website designer.
+He started the website in 2000 from home on the weekends and due to the sites quick success, in 2007 he left his job and moved to the Brentwood store office full time.
 Crafty Arts began to grow rapidly and before long craftyarts.co.uk was born.
 In 2008 Jay’s wife Natasha left her job and started working with him as the business continued to grow.

 In the early days Crafty Arts operated as a multi-site retail premises, but as the online business grew so quickly the need for more storage space became urgent.
-In October 2009, craftyarts.co.uk moved to it's own premises; a 18,000 square foot warehouse - this became the Crafty Arts Head Office.
+In October 2009, craftyarts.co.uk moved to its own premises; a 8,000 square foot warehouse and this became the Crafty Arts Head Office.
 Over the next year the pragmatic decision was made to close the Brentwood shop and migrate the staff to the expansive warehouse in Romford.

 Sadly in 2013 the Bluewater store came to the end of its lease and the retirement of Lorraine, making Crafty Arts online only.
-But with the edition of Click & Collect to it's Head Office in Romford, this ensured that customers could collect their orders if they chose to.
+However, the addition of Click & Collect to the Head Office in Romford, ensured that customers could collect their orders if they chose to.
 Needing more space Crafty Arts moved to Bryant Avenue in 2015, offering space for online, a shop and a creative hub (face to face classes).

 In the shops we have been fortunate to build relationships with our customers.
 We want to do the same online so customers can talk to us by phone, email and online chat.
 We are also happy to take orders online or over the telephone.
 The great thing about having an online service is that we are able to deliver world wide".